TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 The license period begins when you submit the video to Vimeo and ends when you or Vimeo delete it. _provided_ that Vimeo may retain archival copies: (a) for a limited period of time in case you wish to restore it. (b) when the video is the subject of a takedown notice or other legal claim. or (c) when Vimeo in good faith believes that it is legally obligated to do so.

+6.2 Vimeo Create Content

+You may submit certain content to us for the purpose of creating a video using Vimeo Create.
+These submissions, and the resulting videos, are governed by our Vimeo Create Addendum.

-6.2 Account Profile
+6.3 Account Profile

 You grant Vimeo permission to use your name, likeness, biography, trademarks, logos, or other identifiers used by you in your account profile for the purpose of displaying such properties to the public or the audiences you have specified.
 You may revoke the foregoing permission by deleting your account.

-6.3 Other Content.
+6.4 Other Content.
 Feedback

 Content that is not covered by the licenses set forth in **Sections 6.1** or **6.2** shall be governed by this **Section 6.3** (e.g., text you submit in comments).
 You grant Vimeo a perpetual and irrevocable right and license to copy, transmit, distribute, publicly perform, and display such content through online means in connection with our Services.
 If you make suggestions to Vimeo on improving or products or services, Vimeo may use your suggestions without any compensation to you.

-6.4 Scope of Licenses
+6.5 Scope of Licenses

 All licenses granted by you in this **Section 6**: (a) are non-exclusive, worldwide, and royalty-free. (b) include the right and license to copy, use, distribute, publicly perform, and display the licensed work for the purposes stated above. and (c) include all necessary rights and licenses to allow us to exercise our rights and perform our obligations.
 By granting these licenses, you waive any so-called “moral rights” that you may have.
 Nothing in this Agreement shall be deemed a license “condition” applicable to Vimeo. rather, any breach of a term by Vimeo hereof shall give rise to, at most, a claim for breach of contract only.
 All licenses granted herein are in addition to any other licenses that you may grant (e.g., a Creative Commons license).